 \section{Abstract}

-Currently, existing quantum annealers have proven themselves as viable technology for the first practical applications in the NISQ era.
+Currently, existing quantum annealers have proven themselves as viable technology for the first practical applications in the noisy-intermediate-scale-quantum era.
 However, to fully exploit their capabilities, a comprehensive characterization of their finite-time excitations is instrumental.
-To this end, we develop a phase diagram for driven Ising chains, from which the scaling behavior of the excess work can be read off as a function of process duration and system size. ``Fast'' processes are well-described by the Kibble-Zurek mechanism, ``slow''process are governed by effective Landau-Zener dynamics, and ``very slow'' processes can be approximated with adiabatic perturbation theory.
+To this end, we develop a phase diagram for driven Ising chains, from which the scaling behavior of the excess work can be read off as a function of process duration and system size. ``Fast'' processes are well described by the Kibble-Zurek mechanism; ``slow'' processes are governed by effective Landau-Zener dynamics; and ``very slow'' processes can be approximated with adiabatic perturbation theory.